 If you want to work with sawdust, you can buy that from a local sawmill or carpenter at a cheap rate.
 But sawdust contains many contaminants.

 And as far as the machinery is concerned, your cost will go much higher if you want to purchase them.
 If you want to keep it within the limit, you would better rent them from a local lumber yard and sawmill.

 Pellet presses are available at most machinery stores and agricultural hardware stores.
-If your local agricultural hardware or machinery stores do not sell pellet press, you can buy it online.
+If your local agricultural hardware or machinery stores do not sell pellet presses, you can buy it online.
 Pellet presses that are used for processing animal feed can also be used for making wood pellets.

 Answer: Yes.
 You can use the same pellet mill for making wood pellets and poultry feed pellets.
-Because most pellet mills function similarly but make sure you clean the pellet machine well while you will shift to making two different pellets to avoid any impurity.
+Because most pellet mills function similarly but make sure you clean the pellet machine well while you will shift to making two different pellets to avoid any impurities.